 Judges may or may not order that a defendant complete traffic school for allegedly failing to stop for a school bus.
 Either way, completing traffic school often serves as a surefire way to get the charge reduced to a non-moving violation.
 The advantage of non-moving violations is that they have no demerit point penalties, and car insurance companies usually will not increase rates.7

 It is a common scenario for people to misplace their traffic citations and forget all about them.
-But Nevada courts always issue bench warrants for people who either fail to pay their fine or show up to court.
+But Nevada courts always issue bench warrants for people who either fail to pay their fine or show up to court after a 30-day grace period.

 A bench warrant gives police authority to take the subject of the warrant into custody at any time.
 Police usually do not go out and hunt down defendants accused of only a traffic violation.
 But if these defendants ever get pulled over and the police run their name, the police will then arrest them for having an outstanding warrant.